 The TVA gross-up warrants explicit program-design treatment for any program migrating chauffeur spend from a US gateway market to Paris on a like-for-like volume basis.
 The 20 percent TVA applies on top of the headline hourly across the index and creates a meaningful structural difference between the Paris operating economics and the US peer markets — programs should model the all-in cost rather than comparing pre-tax hourlies directly, and finance teams handling the transatlantic billing should be aware that the TVA is recoverable for TVA-registered French and EU corporate payers through the standard input-tax recovery mechanism but is generally not recoverable for US-domiciled corporate payers without a French or EU establishment, which creates a meaningful effective-rate differential between EU-billed and US-billed corporate accounts on Paris ground.

 The Le Bourget LBG private-aviation corridor is the third specialized segment.
 Le Bourget handles the dominant share of Paris-originating principal-tier private flights through TAG Aviation Paris, Universal Aviation, Signature Flight Support, and the broader LBG FBO base, with material Paris family-office, CAC 40 chairman-and-CEO, and international principal-tier cadence routing through the LBG private-aviation operating window.
-Programs with material private-aviation exposure should validate the operator’s FBO and private-terminal dispatch protocols — chauffeur staging windows, vehicle-readiness on the LBG-to-central-Paris freight pattern, tail-number coordination with the LBG FBO operations desks, and the broader LBG-to-Le-Bourget-Aéroport access protocols — independent of the broader corporate-account fit.
+Programs with material private-aviation exposure should validate the operator’s FBO and private-terminal dispatch protocols — chauffeur staging windows, vehicle-readiness on the LBG-to-central-Paris freight pattern, tail-number coordination with the LBG FBO operations desks, and the broader LBG access protocols — independent of the broader corporate-account fit.

 Comparative summary

-RankOperatorSedan Hourly (Corp Floor, ex-TVA)Best ForAirport Coverage
+RankOperatorSedan Rate (Corp, ex-TVA)Best ForAirport Coverage

-1Carey InternationalEUR €85–100/hrCAC 40 corporate accounts, multi-city global retainers, La DéfenseWorldwide-network, CDG + ORY + LBG dispatch
+8Carey InternationalEUR €85–100/hrWorldwide-network CAC 40 corporate accounts, multi-city retainersWorldwide-network, CDG + ORY + LBG dispatch

 Frequently Asked Questions